jimmyturnip/2022-the-shattered-gyre/session-01.md

 The scavenger looks at him.

 > BUZZARD
-> What, is this some crush you've got?
+> What, is this some kind of schoolboy crush you've got?
 Albatross, this is... this is a lot.

 > KYLAR
-> No. Just listen to me.
+> What?
+No. I'm not even...
+Just listen to me.
 They're coming, and we're gonna make it back to Pinnacle.
 I swore on iron.
 Come with me.
 In the Sparrowhawk.
 Leave the Herald.

     Compel.
 Roll +heart.
 [8, 3] vs 6.
 Weak hit. +1 momentum, but there's a demand or complication.